 - My Account

 She attended the Ontario College of Art, Cranbrook Art Academy, and UCLA.
 She is primarily concerned with portraying what she sees as enduring spiritual truths.
-In all of Lane’s work, there is a mysterious tension between a perfect realism, wrought by hands with an innate ability to duplicate nature, and some other difficult-to-explain, transcendent quality that takes her images out of any specific context of time, place, or history.
-Lane has an uncanny ability to imbue her sculptures with souls--souls that reach out to the viewer.
+In all of Lane’s work, there is a mysterious tension between perfect realism, wrought by hands with an innate ability to duplicate nature, and some other difficult-to-explain.
+This transcendent quality takes her images out of any specific time, place, or historical context.
+Lane has an uncanny ability to imbue her sculptures with souls that reach out to the viewer.

 Black Women in America An Historical Encyclopedia

 Volumes 1 and 2, edited by Darlene Clark Hine